zweilove/css_splitter/README.md

 Gem for splitting up stylesheets that go beyond the IE limit of 4095 selectors, for Rails 3.1+ apps using the Asset Pipeline.

-## Status

-Work in progress of turning this https://gist.github.com/2398394 into a gem.
-We are at version `0.0.2` and a bunch of bugs have already been fixed.
-But there are probably still edge cases left where it won't work perfectly, yet.

-Contributions in form of bug reports, test cases and pull requests are welcome!

 ## Installation